30 Raspberry Pi projects that show the possibilities of the mini computer

 Interactive LED surface

-The hobbyist Vincent Deconinck has proven, impressively, that Raspberry Pi is not just for amateur practical projects: For around €130, he equipped a standard IKEA table with an interactive display that reacts to parked objects with colorful animations and even allows Tetris to play.
-At the heart of the project is a Raspberry Pi that processes all interactions recorded by Arduino microcontrollers and converts them into your chosen animations using Glediator software.
-On his website, Deconinck has published a detailed guide to building one.
+The hobbyist Vincent Deconinck has shown that Raspberry Pi isn’t just for amateur projects.
+For around €130 ($145), he equipped a standard IKEA table with an interactive display that reacts to objects with colorful animations and even allows users to play Tetris.
+At the heart of the project is a Raspberry Pi that processes all interactions recorded by Arduino microcontrollers and converts them into animations using Glediator software.
+On his website, Deconinck has published a detailed guide to building an interactive LED table.

 If you’ve always dreamed of owning a binary clock, Simon Monck’s Raspberry Pi project is the one for you.
-The developer and writer has equipped the mini computer with a Unicorn Hat – an expansion board with 64 RGB LEDs – which displays the current time in a binary code, thanks to the appropriate software.
+The developer and writer equipped the Pi with a Unicorn Hat – an expansion board with 64 RGB LEDs which displays the current time in a binary code.
 Viewed from top to bottom, this special watch displays year (the last two digits), month, day, hour (24-hour format), minute, second and even hundredth of a second.
-A detailed manual was published in issue 42 of The MapPi magazine, and can also be found in a condensed form on the Raspberry-Pi-Homepage.
+A detailed manual was published in issue 42 of The MagPi magazine, and is available in a condensed form on the Raspberry-Pi-Website.